For a limited time, new members get $50 off per month

 Sarah was 30 years old when she signed up for Quantify, after struggling for years with digestive symptoms—bloating, indigestion, and diarrhea—and not getting anywhere with conventional medicine.

-A gastroenterologist had diagnosed her with irritable bowel syndrome (IBS) soon after her symptoms developed, but he didn’t have anything to offer, other than antidiarrheal medication, which had a long list of scary side effects that Sarah wanted to avoid.
+Her primary care doctor had diagnosed her with irritable bowel syndrome (IBS) soon after her symptoms started, but he didn’t have anything to offer, other than antidiarrheal medication, which had a long list of scary side effects that Sarah wanted to avoid.

-In her first appointment at Quantify, Sarah’s health coach recommended a quantitative polymerase chain reaction (qPCR) stool analysis, to test for parasites, bacteria, fungi, and viruses, and evaluate intestinal permeability, inflammation, and the health of her microbiome.
+In her first appointment at Quantify, Sarah’s health coach recommended a quantitative polymerase chain reaction (qPCR) stool analysis and gluten sensitivity test, to test for parasites, bacteria, fungi, and viruses, and evaluate intestinal permeability, inflammation, the health of her microbiome, and immune reactivity to gluten, a protein in wheat, barley, and rye.

 Test results